Jolonte/Minecraft-Discs/README.md

 - JAVA

 ### 💻 Project
-Android app with all Minecraft discs from beta versions to the latest, 1.19.
+Android app with all Minecraft discs from beta versions to the latest 1.19.

 ### 📝 License
 This project is under the MIT license.
 See the [file](LICENSE) for more details.